James Dupree Henry: Murder

-On Saturday, March 23, 1974, Henry broke into Riley's home at 422 Sunset Avenue.
+On Saturday, March 23, 1974, Henry broke into Riley's home at 422 Sunset Drive.
 Henry, who had planned a robbery, attacked Riley, who was 81 years old at the time.
-Henry bound Riley, gagged him, slashed his throat open with a razor, then viciously beat him with his fists and a gun until he was sure Riley was dead.
-Afterwards he scoured around the house and stole multiple valuables.
-He also took $64 of Riley's personal money.
+Henry bound Riley, gagged him, slashed his throat open with a razor, then viciously beat him with his fists and a gun.
+After the attack Henry scoured the house and stole multiple valuables, including $64 of Riley's personal money.

 The following day, Sunday, March 24, Riley was expected to attend church with his nephew, but did not show up.
 In a welfare check on his home, police found his body.
 Carl T. Langford, the mayor of Orlando during this time, spoke to the Orlando Sentinel on March 25.
 He said "I've known Mr. Riley nearly 30 years.
 He was always concerned about Orlando and the people of Orlando, and, in his quiet, gentle way, he worked to bring about better conditions in the section where he lived and better understanding between segments of the community".
 A reward fund was started on March 26 to locate the killer.
 Riley was buried at Washington Park Cemetery.
-Henry was identified as the killer due leaving his fingerprints at the crime scene.
+Henry was identified as the killer, as his fingerprints were found at the crime scene.

 On March 28, 1974, Ronald Eugene Ferguson, an award-winning Orlando detective, approached Henry to question him about the murder.
-When told he was going to get arrested, Henry attacked Ferguson and stole his gun.
-He then demanded Ferguson to get away from him.
-When Ferguson said no Henry shot him once in the upper chest and the lower right abdomen.
-He then continued to beat him until backup arrived, and Henry was arrested.
-Ferguson was rushed to the hospital where he was treated for critical injuries.
-Ferguson ended up making a full recovery.
+Once confronted about the fingerprint information, Henry attacked Ferguson and stole his gun.
+He then demanded Ferguson to get away from him, but when he refused he shot Ferguson once in the upper chest and the lower right abdomen.
+Henry continued to beat Ferguson until backup arrived, and Henry was arrested.
+Ferguson was rushed to the hospital where he was treated for critical injuries, but ultimately made a full recovery.